 Office Opening Hours

-University offices are usually open between 9.00 - 13.00 and 14.00 - 17.00, Monday to Friday, although individual units may have slightly different hours, and some may have specific student consultation hours.
+University offices are usually open to students between 9.15 - 13.00 and 14.15 - 17.00, Monday to Friday, although individual units may have slightly different hours.
 Offices are closed on public holidays and for short periods during the Christmas and Easter vacations.

 The James Hardiman Library is at the heart of academic life in the University.
 With fully computerised catalogues, it is the primary library in the west of Ireland.
 The Library houses many rare books and prints, as well as a remarkable archive of old Galway’s documents that includes a set of City Corporation records going back 500 years; some of James Joyce’s papers are among its more recent acquisitions.
 As a UNESCO-designated folklore archive, it contains countless rare manuscripts and records.
 But the Library is pre-eminently a teaching library, and each year the bulk of the budget goes to buying copies of the books and scholarly journals that students are most likely to want for their academic work.
 The Library contains the principal collections in subjects taught in the University's various Faculties/Colleges.
 Erasmus students with a current identification card are entitled to use the library.
 Opening hours are generally 9.00 to 22.00 during term time.
 Staff are always willing to explain the services offered by the library and to introduce new users to the numerous facilities on offer.

 All services are detailed on the Library’s website.